trezor/blockbook/CONTRIBUTING.md

   Most of coins use pubkey-script as ID.
 * *AddressToOutputScript* and *OutputScriptToAddresses*  – Convert address to output script and vice versa.
-Note that *btc.BitcoinParser* uses pointer to function *OutputScriptToAddressesFunc* that is called from *OutputScriptToAddress* method in order to rewrite implementation by types embdedding it.
+Note that *btc.BitcoinParser* uses pointer to function *OutputScriptToAddressesFunc* that is called from *OutputScriptToAddress* method in order to rewrite implementation by types embedding it.
 * *PackTxid* and *UnpackTxid* – Packs txid to store in database and vice versa.
 * *ParseTx* and *ParseTxFromJson* – Parse transaction from binary data or JSON and return *bchain.Tx.
 * PackTx* and *UnpackTx* – Pack transaction to binary data to store in database and vice versa.